Kuldeep-Attri/docker/README.md

 **Q1.
 What is the difference between Dockers and VMs?**

-	Dockers allows us to have containers that can run on a host OS whereas VMs have their own guest OS.
+	Dockers allows us to have Containers that can run on a host OS whereas VMs have their own guest OS.
-	Multiple containers can share one OS but multiple VMs need seprate and own guest OS.
+	Multiple Containers can share one OS but multiple VMs need seprate and own guest OS.

 	1. Containers runs much faster than VMs
 	2. Less disk space and other resources